serhii-londar/slparser/README.md

 @end
 ```

-Next step is to create parser object and register all types that it will can parse:
+Next step is to create parser object and register all types that it will be able to parse:

 ```
 SLModelParser *parser = [[SLModelParser alloc] init];